Anbehner/Android-Project/docs/_posts/2017-05-29-System-Design.md

 date: 2017-05-29
 ---

-Hello Everyone! :)
+Hello Everyone!
-Welcome to our third blog, hope you enjoyed our second blog!!
+Welcome to our third blog, hope you enjoyed our second blog!!.
 Over the past few weeks we have been working out on our project with respect to the System Design.
 With respect to all the user stories which we have mentioned in our previous blog, we have come up with the following Interaction Diagrams and Class Diagrams which would help you all understand our project in a better way.
 We Shall be discussing about the Development strategies as well.

 ## Interaction Diagrams